ViktorCVS/pinned_listening/README.md

 This project lets you set arbitrary “pins” in an audio file and instantly jump back to those points using a keyboard shortcut.

 ## Before clone
-- Python3 is necessary to run this program.
+- Python 3 is required to run this program.

 ## How to install

 ### Via Git
-Vá para o diretório onde a pasta do projeto deve ser criada
+Navigate to the directory where you want to clone the project and run:

 ```
 git clone https://github.com/ViktorCVS/pinned_listening.git